sab30-webdev/usgs-api/README.md

 .
 ```

+---

+## ⛔ Request Deduplication with Redis Cache

+To ensure we **do not overload the USGS service**, our application implements a **caching layer using Redis**.
+This prevents the same request from being made more than once within a **30-second window**.

+### ✅ How It Works

+- Each unique API request (based on query parameters like latitude, longitude, magnitude, etc.) is assigned a **cache key**.
+- When a request is received:
+  1. The app checks Redis to see if a cached response exists for the given key.
+  2. If found, it serves the cached response immediately.
+  3. If not found, it makes a **single request to the USGS API**, stores the response in Redis with a **TTL of 30 seconds**, and returns it to the user.
+- This approach reduces redundant external calls, **enhances performance**, and **protects the USGS API from abuse**.

+---

 ## 🐳 Docker Swarm Cluster Setup (Scalability Experiment)

 To validate the service's scalability in a container orchestration environment, a Docker Swarm cluster was set up using two EC2 instances: